Starcounter/Docs/guides/puppet-web-apps/html-view-guidelines/README.md

 {% raw %}

 To give clearer semantic meaning to the content of one application when mixing with other applications, explicit slot names are used.
-When not using explicit slot names, the elements at the root will get implicit slot names and look like this: `<content select="[slot='MyApp/0']"></content>`, the zero is simply the index of the element in the view.
-With an explicit slot name, it becomes much clearer what kind of element it is: `<content select="[slot='MyApp/MainHeadline']"></content>`.
+When not using explicit slot names, the elements at the root will get implicit slot names and look like this: `<slot name="MyApp/0"></slot>`, the zero is simply the index of the element in the view.
+With an explicit slot name, it becomes much clearer what kind of element it is: `<slot name="MyApp/MainHeadline"></slot>`.

 Slot names are added as attributes to the elements like so: `<button slot="MyApp/SubmitButton">Submit</button>`.

-### Guideline 4: Create the Presentation in `starcounter-composition`
+### Guideline 4: Create the Presentation in `declarative-shadow-dom`

-As outlined in guideline 1, the presentation of the HTML view should be included within the `<template is="starcounter-composition">`.
+As outlined in guideline 1, the presentation of the HTML view should be included within the `<template is="declarative-shadow-dom">`.

-The following syntax is used to distribute the content in the Shadow DOM: `<content select="[slot='AppName/ElementName']"></content>`.
+The following syntax is used to distribute the content in the Shadow DOM: `<slot name="AppName/ElementName"></slot>`.

 Consider the following HTML view with three elements at the root: